peass-ng/BotPEASS/README.md

 ![](https://github.com/carlospolop/BotPEASS/raw/main/images/botpeas.png)

-Use this bot to monitor new CVEs containing defined keywords and send alets to Slack or Telegram.
+Use this bot to monitor new CVEs containing defined keywords and send alerts to Slack and/or Telegram.

 ## See it in action